A women stretching before she begins her run on a Fall day as she wears her Middle Trail Running shorts and sage green t-shirt.

 4. Marching Drill

-For even more information about the benefits of these dynamic exercises, check out our blog.
+For even more information about the benefits of these dynamic warm up exercises, check out our blog.

 Dynamic Warm Up